-- 1. If a SGA officer wishes to resign, he/she shall submit a formal letter of resignation to the Executive Board Vice-President(s) with two weeks' notice, which will then be shared with Senate.
+1. If an SGA officer wishes to resign, he/she shall submit a formal letter of resignation to the

+Executive Board Vice-President(s) with two weeks' notice, which will then be shared with Senate.
 In the case that a Vice-President wishes to resign, he/she shall submit a formal letter of resignation to the Executive Board President(s).
-Replacement procedures articulated in Article VI.4 may commence upon receipt of the letter of resignation. - 2.
-The following are grounds for initiating the impeachment process of SGA officers: - 2.1.
-Violations of any article or combination of articles in this Constitution - 2.2.
-Incompetence or bad faith in filling a position - 2.3.
-For senators, three absences in a semester from scheduled Senate meetings - 3.
-The impeachment process is as follows: - 3.1.
-If a member of the Student Body wishes to commence the impeachment process, he/she must present a written explanation to the USC Vice-President to be formally addressed at the next regular Senate meeting. - 3.1.1.
-In the event that the complaint is about the USC Vice-President, the student must inform his/her class representative or graduate program representative and a written explanation must be presented to the USC President. - 3.2.
-The USC Vice-President shall inform, by written means, all Senators, the SGA officer in question, and the Vice-President of Security, Operations and Student Services of the complaint filed against the officer before the next Senate meeting, keeping the complainant anonymous unless stated by the Vice-President of Security, Operations and Student Services. - 3.3 At the next Senate meeting, a motion must be made for a vote of no confidence.
-The officer in question will not have a vote - 3.4 If a vote of no confidence is reached by a majority, the officer in question shall be allowed to defend his/her position immediately following the vote - 3.5 If the officer in question presents his/her defense immediately following the vote of no confidence, the Senate must then move to vote on the impeachment of the officer in question, effective with a three-fourths majority.
+Replacement procedures articulated in Article VI.3 may commence upon receipt of the letter of resignation.

+- 2. The following are grounds for initiating the impeachment process of SGA officers: - 2.1 Violations of any article or combination of articles in this Constitution. - 2.2 Incompetence or bad faith in filling a position. - 2.3 For senators, three absences in a semester from scheduled Senate meetings. - 3.
+The impeachment process is as follows: - 3.1 If a member of the Student Body wishes to commence the impeachment process, s/he must present a written explanation to the USC VP to be formally addressed at the next regular Senate meeting. - 3.1.1 In the event that the complaint is about the USC Vice-President, the student must inform his/her class representative or graduate program representative and a written explanation must be presented to the USC President. - 3.2 The USC Vice-President shall inform, by written means, all Senators, the SGA officer in question, and the Vice-President of Security, Operations and Student Services of the complaint filed against the officer before the next Senate meeting, keeping the complainant anonymous unless stated by the Vice-President of Security, Operations and Student Services.

+- 3.3 At the next Senate meeting, a motion must be made for a vote of no confidence.
+The officer in question will not have a vote. - 3.4 If a vote of no confidence is reached by a majority, the officer in question shall be allowed to defend his/her position immediately following the vote. - 3.5 If the officer in question presents his/her defense immediately following the vote of no confidence, the Senate must then move to vote on the impeachment of the officer in question, effective with a three-fourths majority.
 If the officer in question does not present his/her defense, the Senate will move immediately to vote on the impeachment of said officer.
-The officer in question will not have a vote, and the impeachment is subject to a three-fourths majority

-3.6 Once a SGA officer is impeached, replacement procedures articulated in Article VI.4 may commence immediately
+The officer in question will not have a vote, and the impeachment is subject to a three-fourths majority. - 3.6 Once an SGA officer is impeached, replacement procedures articulated in Article VI.4 may commence immediately. - 4.
+Replacement Procedures - 4.1 In the event that a Senate position is vacant, the USC and/or GSC Vice- President(s) may present any number of candidates to the Senate, based on the same requirements stated in Annex I. The Senate will hear each candidate and their interim status will be voted upon, requiring a two-thirds majority.
+Upon confirmation, they shall be held to the same responsibilities as outlined in Article II until the next election period, at which time the position will be open for re-election.